The business world as we know it today is highly competitive, always striving to find new methods to attract clients and follow market trends.

 2 Types of inventory management systems

-It is difficult to handle raw material purchase, follow trends, respond to customer demands, and organize distribution of goods.
-This is where inventory management systems come to play.
-They are essential for any business and managers choose them depending on the needs and cost.
+It is difficult to handle raw material purchases, follow trends, respond to customer demands, and organize the distribution of goods.
+This is where inventory management systems come into play.
+They are essential for any business, and managers choose them depending on the needs and cost.

-There are two main types of inventory management systems:
+There are 2 main types of inventory management systems:

 - Periodic